DEMPA15/assessment-proj/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Our project is a React App with a MongoDB using mongoose.
+The following steps should get all your dependencies installed.

-`Run "git clone https://github.com/DEMPA15/assessment-proj.git"` `Run "npm i"`
+`Run "git clone https://github.com/DEMPA15/assessment-proj.git"`

+`Run "npm i"`

+Once you've done the above, you should be able to get nodemon up and running.